-Heartbroken relatives posted on social media as Harris McGurk was named as the schoolboy who succumbed on Saturday in front of what was understood to be his stunned siblings and parents.
+Heartbroken relatives posted on social media as Harris McGurk was named as the schoolboy who succumbed on Saturday.

 It was claimed yesterday that he fell ill while heading home from a soft play party, reported to have been in celebration of his older brother’s tenth birthday.

 His parents were too distraught to comment, Police Scotland said.

 Emergency services had rushed to the scene just after 5.30pm, but the youngster died later in the evening despite emergency treatment at the Royal Hospital for Sick Children.

 Constitution Street was cordoned off for three hours after the incident with a police officer on duty to redirect traffic.

 The bus stop was taped off until 9pm.